A theoretical analysis of Guyon's toy volatility model: Introduction

 \section{Introduction}

 Stochastic volatility models have been used extensively over the past three decades in order to reproduce particular features of market data, on Equities, FX and Fixed Income markets, both under the historical measure and for pricing purposes.
-Most of the literature and the models used in practice are based on a Markovian assumption for the underlying process, essentially for mathematical convenience, as PDE techniques and Monte Carlo schemes are more readily available then.
+Most of them are based on a Markovian assumption for the underlying process, essentially for mathematical convenience, as PDE techniques and Monte Carlo schemes are more readily available then.
 However, recent models have departed from this Markovian confinement and have shown to provide extremely accurate fit to market data.
-One approach considers instantaneous volatility driven by fractional Brownian motion, giving rise to the rough volatility generation and its numerous descendents.
+One approach considers instantaneous volatility driven by fractional Brownian motion, giving rise to the rough volatility generation and its numerous descendants~\cite{Alos, BayerFriz, ElEuch, FZ17, Fuka, GatheralRough, Guennoun}.
 A less strodden, yet very intuitive, path, originally introduced by Engle~\cite{E82} and Bollerslev~\cite{B86} in the early 1980s suggested to consider models where volatility depends on the past history of the stock price process.
 Their approach, though, was under the historical measure, and Duan~\cite{D95} investigated these discrete-time models in the context of option pricing.
-With this in mind, Hobson and Rogers~\cite{HR98} extended this approach to continuous time, suggesting that instantaneous volatility depends on exponentially weighted moments of the stock price.
-Contrary to stochastic volatility models (rough or not), the market here is complete.
+With this in mind, Hobson and Rogers~\cite{HR98} extended this approach to continuous time, proposing that instantaneous volatility should depend on exponentially weighted moments of the stock price.
+Contrary to stochastic volatility models, the market here is complete.
 Hobson and Rogers~\cite{HR98} showed that such models generate implied volatility smiles and skews consistent with market data.
 Further results investigated some theoretical properties of these models, in particular~\cite{MZ09} proving existence and uniqueness of strong solutions.
-This path has recently been given new highlights by Guyon~\cite{Guyon14}, who concentrated on the following setup for the stock price process~$S$:
+This path has recently been given new highlights by Guyon~\cite{Guyon14}, who assumed that the underlying stock price process behaves as